jakirkham/docker_ubuntu_drmaa_conda/README.md

 ## Manual

 If one wishes to develop this repo, building will need to be performed manually.
 This container can be built simply by `cd`ing into the repo and using `docker build -t <NAME> .` where `<NAME>` is the name tagged to the image built.
 More information about building can be found in Docker's documentation ( <https://docs.docker.com/reference/builder> ).
 Please consider opening a pull request for changes that you make.

+# Testing

+A simple test has been added during the installation of Grid Engine as this is the trickiest step and the one most likely to go wrong.
+The test submits a simple job and verifies that it runs successfully.
+As this occurs during the build process, failure of this test will terminate the build.
+Currently, Docker Hub does not provide a way to test the entrypoint to make sure it behaves properly.
+Ideally commonalities between the entrypoint and Grid Engine installation can be found and refactored out into a common script that both can use allowing it to be better tested.
+No direct testing of `conda` is performed.
+However, some basic installation and upgrading occurs, which should hopefully verify that it is working.
+Also, as this is pretty well tested by the team at Continuum, it is believed not to be at as serious of a risk.